Dental Crowns Plymouth Hand-Crafted From Premium Materials

 After

 You can also restore a missing tooth with an implant-supported crown.
-When you choose this option, we will coordinate with an oral surgeon local to Plymouth who will place a dental implant through your gums and into your jawbone.
+When you choose this option, we will coordinate with an oral surgeon local to Plymouth who will place a dental implant in your jawbone.
 Over a period of several months, the implant will fuse with the bone and become part of your anatomy.

 When you are completely healed, Dr. Kirschner can secure a dental crown to the implant.
 While this process is more complex than traditional treatment, implant dentistry is the only solution that replaces tooth roots and maintains the strength of your jawbone.